EpicSentry/HL2-CSGO/README.md

 This project is aimed to port HL2 to the leaked CSGO engine while keeping the benefits of the CSGO branch (such as the better lighting).<br>

+### HL2GO doesn't actually work, see below as to why.
-You can compile both client and server DLLs however you can't get in game (likely because of game DLL).
+You can compile both client and server DLLs and you can get in game, but you'll only see a black screen and nothing else.
+You can see a row of pixels verically along the left side of the window moving based on player activity, so something works at least.
+If anyone knows how to fix this that would be great.<br>

 Partially used code from https://github.com/SwagSoftware/Kisak-Strike (some econ stuff, weapon recoil).
 Forked from https://github.com/SourceSDK2013Ports/csgo-src.